imr-framework/pypulseq/README.md

 It is strongly recommended to first read the [Pulseq specification]  before proceeding.
 The specification document defines the concepts required for pulse sequence design using `PyPulseq`.
 API docs can be found [here][api-docs].

+## Pulseq compatibility
+Currently, `PyPulseq` is compatible with Pulseq 1.2.0.

 ## Dependencies
 1. numpy>=1.16.3
 2. matplotlib>=3.0.3